blac-byte/MeetMyProf/README.md

       | 9  | BAEEE101  | ELA         | ALL03 | PRP      | 355  |

    - Time
      Shows how the day is divided into slots.
+The time is stored in 24 hour system.
      This table is assumed to be universal for the institute.
       | id  | reg_id | column_id | start | end   | course_type |
       |-----|--------|-----------|-------|-------|-------------|
       | 1  | 1      | 0         | 08:00 | 08:50 | ETH         |